friskycodeur/NLP-disaster-tweets/README.md

  - This model can distinguish and classify a tweet as disastarious or non-disastarious).
  - Currently on a acccuracy of 80% with the base model , work in progress will be updated soon.
  - It is a part of Kaggle competitons , you can find the description here: [NLP with disaster tweets](https://www.kaggle.com/c/nlp-getting-started)
- - Trying this to get good grasp of NLP basics
+ - Trying this to get good grasp of NLP basics <br>
-**The detailed and explained version can be found here:**
+#### The detailed and explained version can be found here:
 - [Bert Model explained](https://www.kaggle.com/friskycodeur/nlp-with-disaster-tweets-bert-explained)
 - [Naive-Bayes Model Explained](https://www.kaggle.com/friskycodeur/nlp-w-disaster-tweets-explained)
 ### Updates :